timofeysie/satisfactory/docs/trend-form.md

 # Trend Form

+There are four areas proposed and a form section that could be shown on what is currently the trends.component.

 1. The Google Trends brief results list
 2. The commons.wikimedia image results list
 3. The top of the Wikipedia page
 4. AP articles link?
 5. The description form: title, description, category, image content?

+Each of the for sections can have controls which currently are envisioned as check-boxes ot other widgets:

+- Google Trend details list
+(select all text)

+- Wikimedia Commons image list
+(Chose image for ML)
+(disambiguation search)

+- Wikipedia description
+(Copy text to description)
+(Copy link for description)
+(disambiguation search)

+- AP News search
+(copy link to description)
+(copy text for description)

 ## The form